AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 8. Reporting immediate safety concerns to the CSQ/CC or CSQ/DO.

 **Deliverables:**
-1. Deliver a briefing to the CSQ on health and wellness during LLAB #3.
+1. Deliver a briefing to the CSQ on the importance of health and wellness during LLAB #3.
 2. Forward monthly safety gram to CSQ.

 ### Honor Guard Representatives (345 CSQ/HG) – C/3C Kai Williams & C/4C Sydney Selby